Social and Human Services

 HSE 220.
 Case Management.
 3.0 Credits.
 Class-2.0.
 Clinical-0.0.
 Lab-2.0.
 Work-0.0

-This course covers the variety of tasks associated with professional case management.
-Topics include treatment planning, needs assessment, referral procedures, and follow-up and integration of services.
+This course covers a variety of tasks associated with professional case management.
+Topics include needs assessment, service planning, referral procedures, documentation, follow-up, and integration of services.
 Upon completion, students should be able to effectively manage the care of the whole person from initial contact through termination of services.

-This course introduces the basic theories and principles of crisis intervention.
-Emphasis is placed on identifying and demonstrating appropriate and differential techniques for intervening in various crisis situations.
-Upon completion, students should be able to assess crisis situations and respond appropriately.
+This course introduces the types of crises and the principles of intervention.
+Emphasis is placed on identifying culturally competent techniques for intervening in various crisis situations.
+Upon completion, students should be able to assess crisis situations and respond effectively.

 HSE 227.
 Children & Adolescents in Crisis.
 3.0 Credits.
 Class-3.0.
 Clinical-0.0.
 Lab-0.0.
 Work-0.0

 This course covers the crises affecting children and adolescents in contemporary society.
-Emphasis is placed on abuse and neglect, suicide and murder, dysfunctional family living, poverty, and violence.
-Upon completion, students should be able to identify and discuss intervention strategies and available services for the major contemporary crises affecting children and adolescents.
+Emphasis is placed on abuse and neglect, mental health challenges, suicide, problematic family dynamics, poverty, and violence.
+Upon completion, students should be able to identify and discuss intervention strategies and available services for the major crises affecting children and adolescents.

 HSE 242.
 Family Systems.
 3.0 Credits.
 Class-3.0.
 Clinical-0.0.
 Lab-0.0.
 Work-0.0

-This course introduces the concepts of family structure as a system and includes the impact of contemporary society on the family.
-Topics include systems theory, family structure, blended families, divorce, adoption, and the elderly.
+This course introduces the concepts of family structure as a system and incudes the impact of contemtporary society on the family.
+Topics include systems theory, family structure, blended families, divorce, LGBTQIA+ families, adoption, and the elderly.
 Upon completion, students should be able to demonstrate an understanding of families as a system and the impact of change on family structure.

 Developmental Disabilities Courses